-Table 2.2: Species removed from the data for the MTC calculation because the invasive and the indigenous species are similar and the fisheries recognize as identical.
+Table 2.2: Species removed from the data for the MTC calculation because the invasive and the indigenous species are similar and the fisher do not differentiate them.
+We need to add the proportion of the species that were removed.
+In any case, I suggest you look at them as well to examine potential trends.